-Geddes is also a core faculty member of the Cornell Institute for Public Affairs (CIPA) and a Visiting Scholar at the American Enterprise Institute (AEI).
-He is a Research Fellow with the Mineta Transportation Institute at San Jose State University.
+Rick is a member of the Graduate Fields at Cornell of Systems Engineering, Economics, and Public Affairs.
+He is also a core faculty member of the Cornell Institute for Public Affairs (CIPA), a Visiting Scholar at the American Enterprise Institute (AEI), and a Research Fellow with the Mineta Transportation Institute at San Jose State University.

-Geddes’ publications have appeared in numerous academic journals, including in Nature, the American Economic Review, Journal of Regulatory Economics, Journal of Legal Studies, Journal of Law & Economics, Transportation Research Part E, and Journal of Law, Economics, and Organization, among others.
+Rick’s publications have appeared in numerous academic journals, including in Nature, the American Economic Review, Journal of Regulatory Economics, Journal of Legal Studies, Journal of Law & Economics, Transportation Research Part E, and Journal of Law, Economics, and Organization, among many others.

-Geddes has won numerous teaching and advising awards, including three Merrill Presidential Scholars Awards for Outstanding Educator, and a SUNY Chancellor's Award for Excellence in Teaching.
+Rick has won numerous teaching and advising awards, including three Merrill Presidential Scholars Awards for Outstanding Educator, and a SUNY Chancellor's Award for Excellence in Teaching.
 He teaches courses at Cornell on infrastructure policy, corporate governance, microeconomics, and the regulation of industry.
-Geddes holds MA and Ph.D. degrees in economics from the University of Chicago, and a BS in economics and finance from Towson State University.
+He holds MA and Ph.D. degrees in economics from the University of Chicago, and a BS in economics and finance from Towson State University.

 Geddes’ research examines policies addressing the funding, financing, and regulation of large infrastructure systems.
 He focuses on the energy, water, and transportation sectors.

 Key research topics include private investment in the design, construction, financing, operation and maintenance of U.S. infrastructure through public-private partnerships, or PPPs.
 That also includes improving life-cycle maintenance of infrastructure assets, the impact of state-level PPP enabling laws, and the effect of operation-and-maintenance road concessions on traffic safety.

 Additional interests include postal and delivery economics, and policies affecting governance in large, publicly traded corporations.